 So I placed the flowers where I wanted them to be, and glued them on with liquid glue.
 Then I glued the green strips on each side.
 You might have noticed the big crease on the bag.
 I wanted the green strip to hide it nicely.

-Prior to making the upcycle bag, I made a multi purpose jar for the teacher I work with.
+Prior to making the upcycled bag, I made a multi-purpose jar for the teacher I work with.
 The pink and purple strips of paper in the picture above were created by our students.

-This time, I asked each student to write a message for her on the hearts.
+This time, I asked each student to write a message for her in the heart.
 You guessed it right!
 They are also bits and pieces of scrap paper from our art projects.

-Then I placed them in the jar, and I put it in the bag.
-Lastly, I added reused tissue for a splash of color to complete.
+Then I placed them in the jar, and I put them in the bag.
+Lastly, I added reused tissue for a splash of colour to complete.

-By now, many of you know I repurpose items rather than buying new.
+By now, many of you know I repurpose items rather than buy new ones.
 My mom was the opposite, and she was an ideal consumer!

 It’s good to be different!!

 That’s why I ended up living in Canada where diversity is valued.
-At the beginning, I was shocked with the west coast life style being so laid back.
+In the beginning, I was shocked by the west coast lifestyle being so laid back.
 It was like adjusting from military life to a hippie community.
 And it’s totally OK to express who you really are!